Bullying From the Schoolyard to the Workplace

 Kids Bullied at School - Adults Bullied in Workplace

-Synopsis: With children heading back to school parents may fear rekindling of bullying that occurred last year.
+With children heading back to school and parents potentially fearing a rekindling of any bullying that occurred last year, many may not realize that grown-ups face similar ostracism after the morning school drop off.

-Main Item
+Main Content

-EAP care managers at ValueOptions®, the nation's largest independent behavioral health and wellness company, have noticed an increase in people accessing the Employee Assistance Program (EAP) because they are being bullied on the job.
+EAP care managers at ValueOptions, the nation's largest independent behavioral health and wellness company, have noticed an increase in people accessing the Employee Assistance Program (EAP) because they are being bullied on the job.

-"When you see it on the playground, it's clear," said Rich Paul, vice president of Health & Performance Solutions at ValueOptions®.
+"When you see it on the playground, it's clear," said Rich Paul, vice president of Health & Performance Solutions at ValueOptions.
 "At work, bullying can be less obvious and occur over a long period of time, resulting in extreme stress and anxiety for the employee."

 The stress caused by being bullied on the job can cause physical and mental health problems, can result in increased use of sick days and has affected many bullying victims so greatly that they experience post-traumatic stress disorder, experts say.